I am passionate about many things in life. One thing is photography, one is Christmas, one is my wife, and another one is Kite Flying.

 My dad taught me how to make a kite out of wild broom straw that grew in our field, and plain ole school loose leaf notebook paper.

-Use a hold punch and make a hole in each corner of the paper, cross the broom straw in the shape of an X, put the broom straw through the holes, leaving the long ends of the straw to act as two tails.
+Use a hole punch and make a hole in each corner of the paper, cross the broom straw in the shape of an X, put the broom straw through the holes, leaving the long ends of the straw to act as two tails.
 Next, tape the straw down with as little tape as possible, make a hole in the paper where the straw intersects and makes the X. Tie the end of a spool of thread to the X. Go outside and fly it, but remember you need a moderate wind, not a strong breeze for the kite to take off.

 It wasn’t a pretty kite but that didn’t matter.
 Sometimes there would be ten or more of us kids and adults out in our side yard flying these paper and broom straw kites with string so thin you could not see it.